-Healthy, delicious egusi stew made with spinach, mushroom , melon seeds, and smoked mackerel.
+Healthy, delicious Egusi Stew made with spinach, mushroom , melon seeds, and smoked mackerel.
 It is incredibly tasty, with lots of flavour from tomatoes, onions, ginger and smoked crayfish .

 For some strange reason I can’t cook soup in small portions.
 I always end up making a big pot of soup, even when it is my intention to just make a smaller portion.
 It’s a good thing my Mr has a large appetite and loves soup.
 He can have soup for days.
-What I can make in smaller portion though, is stews.
+What I can make in smaller portion though, are stews.
 Really weird.

 Spinach and mushroom egusi stew is not just delicious, it is packed with nutrients as well.
 If you haven’t tried this before, I absolutely recommend it.
 Serve with boiled rice, yam or fried plantain.
 Enjoy!!

 If you make these delicious Spinach and Mushroom Egusi Stew, please leave a comment below and tag @bakesbychichi on Instagram.

 - 1 white onion·

 - 2 garlic cloves·

 - 1 small piece of ginger

 - 120 ml palm oil